Marchev-Science/Summer-school-on-research-methods-2020/README.md

 **2020-07-20 Fundamentals**
 09:30 - 11:00 Angel Marchev, Sr. - Cybernetics for the study of complex systems with feedback
-11:30 - 13:00 Angel Marchev, Jr. - Introduction to Matlab
+11:30 - 13:30 Workshop: Kaloyan Haralampiev - Introduction to Orange
-14:00 - 17:00 Workshop: Kaloyan Haralampiev - Introduction to Orange
+14:30 - 17:00 Workshop: Yulian Borisov - Introduction to KNIME
 17:00 - 19:30 Workshop: Teamwork on case assignments

 **2020-07-21 Mathematical concepts**